n8n-io/n8n-docs/docs/data/data-mocking.md

 --8<-- "_snippets/data/how-to-pin-data.md"

-## Mock data using the Code or Edit Fields nodes
+## Generate custom data using the Code or Edit Fields nodes

 You can create a custom dataset in your workflow using either the [Code node](/integrations/builtin/core-nodes/n8n-nodes-base.code/) or the [Edit Fields (Set) node](/integrations/builtin/core-nodes/n8n-nodes-base.set/).